BaikunLeng/baikunleng.github.io/_pages/Quiz.md

 <p></p>

 <p>
-Acknowledgement: I got this idea from Muyan Jiang who is a Ph.D. student at Berkeley.
+Acknowledgement: This idea was inspired by Muyan Jiang, a Ph.D. student at Berkeley.
 </p>